eaylward8/trilogy-travis-ci-test/README.md

 * If completed successfully you should see all of the files uploaded to GitHub.

 * All other group members should now clone the repo.

-* Discuss as a group:

-  * How would you now add changes to this project?